-Fujitsu Group has been operating the Compliance Line/Fujitsu Alert for both internal and external reports.
-The Compliance Line/Fujitsu Alert handles reports and provides consultations for all employees in the Fujitsu Group (including retired, seconded, contracted, part-time or other short-term employees as well as temporary staff).
-Both domestic Group companies and overseas Group companies have established are operating internal reporting system.
-These reporting lines are made known to the employees via websites, posters and wallet-size cards with contact information.
-Reports are accepted in 20 languages, at any time, on any day.
+Fujitsu Group has been operating the Compliance Line/Fujitsu Alert for both internal and external reports (also covering anonymous reports) handling reports and providing consultations for all employees in the Fujitsu Group (including retired, seconded, contracted, part-time or other short-term employees as well as temporary staff).
+Additionally, Group companies have established and are operating their own internal reporting system.
+These reporting lines are made known to the employees via compliance trainings, websites, posters and wallet-size cards with contact information.